Xalalau/GMod-OG-Loading-Screen/README.md

     - Add support to control the number of messages to display + better gradient effect;
     - Add "box" and "floating" icon modes, which can work together;
     - Add donwload simulator;
+    - Add a way to use the screen by default (requires manual configuration);
     - Complete ChangeText();
     - Improve the random messages;
     - Expose the most important settings via "_GET";